DaleOrders/AWS-Study-Notes/README.md

 ### 1.3.4.
 IAM Roles

 A single thing that uses an identity is an IAM User.
+It can be a person, application or service, but it must just be a single thing.

 IAM Roles are also identities that are used by large groups of individuals.
 If have more than 5000 principals, it could be a candidate for an IAM Role.